 Content includes the development of individual competency in sight reading, dynamics, rhythmic interpretation, intonation, and the concepts of ensemble performance.
+Symphonic music brings together string and wind players, includes more expansive repertoire, and offers music students a chance to build their community and perform with a more diverse group of musicians.

-JAZZ ENSEMBLE
+JAZZ ENSEMBLE Course: 5360Y